WebdriverIO SDK (Web)

-The Evinced WebdriverIO SDK integrates with new or existing WebdriverIO tests to automatically detect accessibility issues.
-With the addition of as few as 5 lines of code to your WebdriverIO framework, you can begin to analyze all the pages and DOM changes to offer a dynamic view of how your site can become more accessible.
-At the conclusion of the test, a rich and comprehensive JSON or HTML report is generated to track issues in any reporting tool.
+The Evinced WebdriverIO JS SDK integrates with new or existing WebdriverIO tests to automatically detect accessibility issues.
+By adding a few lines of code to your WebdriverIO project, you can begin analyzing all the web pages and DOM changes to provide a dynamic view of how your site can become more accessible.
+As a result of the test, a rich and comprehensive report is generated to easily track issues to resolution.

 Interested in seeing this in action?
 Contact us to get started!